hsarfraz/google-coursera-cybersecurity-certificate/course 1: foundations of cybersecurity/notes.md

 <ins> Cyber security operations vs. Projects </ins>

 * Cyber security operations focus on responding to detections and doing investigations
 * Cyber security projects focus on working with other teams to build new detections or improve current detections

+<ins> Core skills needed in cyber security </ins>

+Transferable skills

+* communication (communicating security breaches to different audiences)
+* collaboration (working together with different teams such as digital forensics)
+* analysis (analyse complex scenarios and what recommendations can be given)
+* Problem solving (identifying a security problem and then give a solution to it)

+Technical skills

+* Programming languages
+* Security information and event management (SIEM) tools
+* Computer forensics (identify, analyse, and preserve criminal evidence within networks)

 # Module 2: The evolution of cybersecurity